You're My Driving Wheel

 "You're My Driving Wheel" is a dance/disco song by The Supremes.
 The song was released on September 30, 1976 as the first single from their album Mary, Scherrie & Susaye.
 Along with the tracks, "Let Yourself Go" and "Love I Never Knew", "You're My Driving Wheel" peaked at number five on the disco chart.
 On the Soul chart, the single peaked at number fifty and number eighty-five on the Hot 100.
+This would be the final single release by The Supremes to enter the Pop charts.